SolaceLabs/customer-controlled-region-reference-architectures/aks/README.md

 ##### Default (System)

 The default (system) node pool spans all three availability zones.
 By default there are two worker nodes in this pool.
 It uses the `Standard_D2ds_v5` VM size.
-All the standard Kubernetes services as well as PubSub+ Mission Control Agent run on these worker nodes.
+All the standard Kubernetes services, as well as the Mission Control Agent, run on these worker nodes.

 ##### Event Broker Services